 In short, helping employees focus more of their time on thought-provoking work can help you retain them and keep them engaged.

-Certain legacy, on-prem systems offer unique value that newer cloud apps simply can’t address.
+Certain legacy, on-premises applications offer unique value that newer, cloud-based apps simply can’t address.
 Moreover, the prospect of replacing one of these legacy systems can be an expensive, time-consuming proposition, as it might involve training employees on using the replacement.

 With application integration, you can hold on to these legacy systems, as well as use their data in new ways via the apps they’ve integrated with.